 When the weather turns cold, the flu virus starts making trouble.
 For individuals living with diabetes, the flu can be much more than a passing annoyance.
-It can cause serious complications and disrupt a person's control of his or her glucose levels.
+It can cause serious complications and disrupt a person's ability to maintain healthy glucose levels.

 Flu and diabetes are a tricky combination, but having a diabetes care plan in place is key to beating the flu virus successfully.

 The Mayo Clinic explains the effect that illness has on people with diabetes.